 It would be difficult for HI’s income to drop below what it pays to the fund.
 If that happened, we suspect it would only be temporary until HI was able to foreclose on its non-performing loans and originate new ones, many of which would be at larger amounts.
 During that temporary period, additional cash could be funneled into HI from Doug’s other business and personal checking accounts.

 Extremely high default rates during a recession seem unlikely, as they didn’t occur during the COVID-19 recession.
-Moreover, borrowers are incentivized to keep a property that they’ve put a lot of money into via mortgage payments and improvements and that they’ve seen increase in value substantially.
+Moreover, borrowers are incentivized to keep a property that they have put a substantial amount of money into via mortgage payments and improvements and that they have seen increase in value over time.

 This is not needed or even desired to get the fund or our business through a recession, but we have seen an extreme willingness by the U.S. government to pump large amounts of capital into the economy to prop it up.
-In general, this prevents massive waves of foreclosures in all areas of real estate, including rural land.
+This tends to prevent massive waves of foreclosures in all areas of real estate, including rural land.